Structure before construction.

 We turn your goals into a plan you can visualize and approve.
 This phase is where excitement becomes clarity.

-- Layout planning that respects access, grades, drainage, and the way you will use the space.
+- Layout planning that respects access, grades, drainage, and how you will use the space.

-- Feature planning: steps/benches, tanning ledges, lighting, automation, heating, covers, water features.
+- Feature planning: steps, benches, tanning ledges, lighting, automation, heating, covers, and water features.

 - Equipment strategy: filtration, sanitation approach, pump selection, and long-term efficiency.